 For example, even if GMO’s do no harm (which Monsanto ensures is not the case considering the ill-effects of glyphosate), do they really do better than what we have already [a more fruitful option exists]?
 Consider the distinction between Monsanto’s golden rice and a naturally-cultivated “super” sweet potato, or just a regular sweet potato that has been provided to poor countries with love and altruism.
 The latter two do just as well, if not better than the former, which has never worked in the past but *might* in the future (hopefully without the added burden of Monsanto’s herbicides).
 But why would we seek these means when a means already exists, merely by altering our immoral ways?
 We’re always trying to make up for our follies.
 The source of our most arduous dilemmas is not organic–that is, they do not occur without meddling, without lower motives.
 We the people, persuaded by sinister norms and even eviler institutions, must now solve the very problems we have created.
 World hunger is, in fact, a facet of a much greater issue, and that issue is human indecency…

 (Note that world hunger would virtually disappear if everyone went vegan and the majority of our crops were consequently fed to us–not the billions of livestock we raise each year only to slaughter.)

-Also note that I know “higher prospects” are subject to earthly interpretation; however, our innermost selves (our souls), when fully expressed (i.e. we, as earthly beings, are not still learning and thus potentially misguided in belief), uncorrupted by social norms and misguided thinking, must agree on just what prospects those are merely by virtue of their derivation from The Soul (that which binds us all).
+Also note that I know “higher prospects” are subject to earthly interpretation; however, our innermost selves (our souls), when fully expressed and thus uncorrupted by social norms as well as misguided thinking, necessary agree on just what prospects those are merely by virtue of their derivation from the source (that which binds us all).